Theos Casimir Bernard: Hatha yoga

-During the 1940s Bernard completed his Ph.D. at Columbia University under the supervision of Herbert Schneider.
+During the 1940s, Bernard completed his PhD in religion at Columbia University under the supervision of Herbert Schneider.
 It describes his experiences as a scholar-practitioner with asanas and the reason he was "prescribed" them, purifications (shatkarmas), pranayama, and mudras, and gives a more theoretical account of samadhi.
 He had learnt these around 1932-1933, while studying at the University of Arizona.
 He published his dissertation in 1943 as the book Hatha Yoga: The Report of A Personal Experience.
 It was illustrated with high-quality studio photographs of Bernard in the yoga practices he had mastered.
 It was one of the earliest references in the West, possibly the first in English, (Note: It was preceded by Sport és Jóga in Spanish in 1941.) on the asanas and other practices of hatha yoga, as described in texts such as Hatha Yoga Pradipika.
 It represents, in the yoga scholar-practitioner Norman Sjoman's words "virtually the only documentation of a [hatha yoga] practice tradition", the actual use of hatha yoga to achieve successive stages on a spiritual path towards moksha, liberation, whatever may be thought of the genuineness of his accounts and experiences.